Terry Bradshaw: Personal life

 In October 2002, Bradshaw returned to the Steelers sideline for the first time in 20 years for a Monday night game between the Steelers and the Indianapolis Colts.
 In 2003, when the Steelers played the 1,000th game in franchise history, Fox covered the game at Heinz Field, and Bradshaw returned to cover the game.
 In addition to appearing to take his position on the Steelers All-Time Team in 2007 as part of the team's 75th-anniversary festivities, he also was on the sideline alongside a number of his teammates such as Mean Joe Greene and Franco Harris for the game against the Baltimore Ravens on November 5.
 Despite those appearances, Bradshaw's appearances at Steelers functions have remained relatively rare compared to his Hall of Fame teammates from his playing days.

 Politically, Bradshaw is a long-time supporter of the Republican Party.
 In 2012, he went on record on Fox News as supporting the candidacy of Newt Gingrich for the Republican presidential nomination.
 In the same interview, he also labeled linebacker Terrell Suggs "an idiot" for making comments critical of Denver Broncos quarterback Tim Tebow's public remarks about his Christian faith, saying Suggs "better be careful; if I were him I'd be on my hands and knees tonight asking for forgiveness because that's totally unacceptable."

-Bradshaw has made statements critical of former President of the United States Donald Trump.
+Bradshaw has made statements critical of President of the United States Donald Trump.
 During a 2017 episode of FOX NFL Sunday, Bradshaw, while not condoning NFL players kneeling during the national anthem, stated, "if our country stands for anything, folks, it's freedom.
 People died for that freedom.
 I'm not sure if our President understands those rights.
 That every American has the right to speak out also to protest.
 Believe me, these athletes do love our [this] great country of ours.
 Personally, I think our President should concentrate on North Korea and healthcare rather than ripping into athletes and the NFL."
-After the Super Bowl LII Champion Philadelphia Eagles White House visit was cancelled due to Trump's antianthem protest sentiment, Bradshaw voiced his support for the Philadelphia Eagles, stating that "Trump just needs to go somewhere and enjoy the money he's got."
+After the Super Bowl LII Champion Philadelphia Eagles White House visit was cancelled due to Trump's anti-anthem protest sentiment, Bradshaw voiced his support for the Philadelphia Eagles, stating that "Trump just needs to go somewhere and enjoy the money he's got."
 In 2019, Bradshaw appeared on Fox & Friends and commented on Donald Trump's planned attendance of a regular-season game between the University of Alabama and Louisiana State University, stating that he respects Donald Trump "having the guts to go in there."